gscharly/gscharly/README.md

 * Highly experienced in dealing with high dimension datasets using Spark
 * Knowledge of Cloud platforms, especially Google Cloud Platform
 * Good exposure to CI/CD best practices using Jenkins and GCP
+* Highly sklled in SQL and working with data warehouses
 * Worked for industry clients in the telco and banking sectors

 ### Skills